commercialhaskell/stack/doc/GUIDE.md

 a multi line block comment with ghc options:

 ```
 #!/usr/bin/env stack
 {- stack
+  script
-    --resolver lts-3.2
+  --resolver lts-6.25
-    --install-ghc
-    runghc
   --package turtle
   --
-    -hide-all-packages
+  +RTS -s -RTS
 -}
 ```

 ### Writing independent and reliable scripts

-Independent means that the script is independent of any prior deployment specific configuration.
-If required, the script will install everything it needs automatically on any machine that it runs on.
-To make a script always work irrespective of any specific environment configuration you can do the
-following:
+With the release of Stack 1.2.1, there is a new command, `script`, which will
+automatically:

+* Install GHC and libraries if missing
+* Require that all packages used be explicitly stated on the command line

+This ensures that your scripts are _independent_ of any prior deployment specific configuration, and are _reliable_ by using exactly the same version of all packages every time it runs so that the script does not break by accidentally using incompatible package versions.

+In previous versions of Stack, the `runghc` command was used for scripts instead.
+In order to achieve the same effect with the `runghc` command, you can do the following:

 1. Use the `--install-ghc` option to install the compiler automatically
 2. Explicitly specify all packages required by the script using the `--package` option.
 Use `-hide-all-packages` ghc option to force explicit specification of all packages.

-Reliable means the script will use exactly the same version of all packages every time it runs so that the script does not break by accidentally using incompatible package versions.
-To achieve that use an explicit `--resolver` stack option.

-Here is an interpreter comment for a completely self-contained and reproducible version of our toy example:
+3. Use the `--resolver` Stack option to ensure a specific GHC version and package set is used.

+Even with this configuration, it is still possible for configuration files to impact `stack runghc`, which is why `stack script` is strongly recommended in general.
+For those curious, here is an example with `runghc`:

 ```
 #!/usr/bin/env stack
 {- stack
-    --resolver lts-3.2
+  --resolver lts-6.25
   --install-ghc
   runghc
   --package base
   --package turtle
   --
   -hide-all-packages
   -}
 ```

+The `runghc` command is still very useful, especially when you're working on a project and want to access the package databases and configurations used by that project.
+See the next section for more information on configuration files.

 ## Finding project configs, and the implicit global